BatchDrake/batchdrake.github.io/_posts/2020-10-03-diyradast-i.md

 \Delta S_{dB}=10\text{log}_{10}\left(S+\Delta S\right)-10\text{log}_{10}(S)=10\text{log}_{10}\left(\frac{S+\Delta S}{S}\right)
 $$

-Which is a quantity that does not depend on the gain, but on all the noise components.
+Which is a quantity that does not depend on the gain, but on all noise components.
 Now, let's see how $\Delta S_{dB}$ behaves on a typical (mostly suboptimal) setup:

 * Antenna diameter: $1.1 \text{ m}$
 * Ambient temperature: $300\text{ K}$